santanamonica/santanamonica.github.io/README.md

 `4.
 Covid-19 Lockdown and Stress Analysis`\
 Using Python and SQL databases to join 3 different Covid datasets to see if the Covid pandemic provoked more stress with different factors.
 Factors include working remotely or in person, the number of Covid-19 cases, Covid-19 deaths, and sleep.

+`5.
+Sentiment-Analysis-Model`\
+Using Python to build a sentiment analysis model using a movie review dataset.
+Logistic regression and random forest classifier models were used and ROC curves along with precision, recall, and f1-score as metrics to evaluate the data.

 ## Contact
 Email: Monica.Santana@disney.com